Djokovic beats Nadal record to reach Paris quarters

 Drama tends to follow Djokovic around at a Grand Slam and, after he risked flaming political tensions in the Balkans by writing a slogan about Kosovo at the start of Roland Garros, he admitted he gains extra drive from controversy.

-A physical third-round match against Spain's Alejandro Davidovich Fokina also provided a talking point, leading to Djokovic saying afterwards he did not have time to talk about his "long list" of injuries.
+A physical third-round match against Spain's Alejandro Davidovich Fokina also provided a talking point, leading to Djokovic saying afterwards he did not have time to name his "long list" of injuries.

 But the straightforward nature of beating Varillas meant it was a drama-free afternoon for the Serb.

-Djokovic started edgily with a double fault and faced a break point in the opening game, saving that with an ace and then taking the Peruvian's serve in the next on his way to opening up a 4-0 lead.
+Djokovic started edgily with a double fault and faced a break point in the opening game, saving that with an ace and then taking the Peruvian's serve in the next game on his way to opening up a 4-0 lead.

 Varillas clawed back one of the breaks in the fifth game, taking the chance with a bullet backhand winner on a second serve from the Serb.